PrestaShop

 Trackers fire before the banner

-A theme or another module that hardcodes GA4, Meta or TikTok loads outside the consent layer.
-Move those tags behind the module autoblocking or into a consent-gated tag setup.
+A theme or another module that hardcodes GA4, Meta or TikTok can load outside the consent layer.
+Configure CookiePilot automatic blocking to block or cover those tags, or configure them in GTM to run only after the required consent.

 Google Tag Manager setups